-When I finally returned to The Wayside that Monday, for the first time since I'd been there with Audrey, I felt somehow like I hadn't been there for an eternity.
-It seemed as if everything should have changed, but it hadn't.
+When I finally returned to The Wayside after the weekend, for the first time since I'd been there with Audrey, I felt somehow like I hadn't been there for an eternity.
+Everything should have changed, but it hadn't.
 The plaster statues had not stopped smiling, they had not stopped being in the middle of the actions they had always been in the middle of and always would be in the middle of, and even the books had not stopped being stacked as neatly as Audrey had left them.
-As for the house, the paint had not stopped peeling, the furniture had not escaped from any rooms, and the visitors had not stopped coming.
+The paint had not stopped peeling, the furniture had not escaped from any rooms, and the visitors had not stopped coming.
 In fact, there were more of them.
 I answered questions concerning "The Incident" as calmly and tactfully as I thought Audrey would have.